-Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records on this line 7 for each separate other includible corporation and each separate other includible entity.
-The amounts of income (loss) detailed on the supporting schedule should be reported for each separate other includible corporation or entity without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
-If there are consolidation or elimination entries relating to such other includible corporations or entities whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each other includible corporation or entity remains separately stated.
-For example, if the net income (after consolidation and elimination entries) of a sub-consolidated U.S. group of other includible corporations or entities is being reported on line 7a, the attached supporting schedule should report the income (loss) of each separate other includible corporation or entity from each corporation's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends. minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each other includible corporation's or entity's separate net income (loss).
+Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records for each separate other disregarded entity or other includible entity reported on line 7.
+The amounts of income (loss) detailed on the supporting schedule should be reported for each separate other disregarded entity or other includible entity without regard to the effect of consolidation or elimination entries solely between or among the entities listed.
+If there are consolidation or elimination entries relating to such other disregarded entity or other includible entities whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each other disregarded entity or other includible entity remains separately stated.
+For example, if the net income (after consolidation and elimination entries) of a sub-consolidated group of other disregarded entities is being reported on line 7a, the attached supporting schedule should report the income (loss) of each separate other disregarded entity from each entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each other disregarded entity's separate net income (loss).